Skip to main content

 AI Agent Integration

-This is the same mp.* API surface the in-app console exposes (see Scripting) — programming, hex buffer, file I/O, target database, checksums.
+Internally, the integration uses the same mp.* API surface exposed by the in-app Script Console (see Scripting): programming, hex buffer, file I/O, target database, checksums, and backend operations.

 Where to find it